adesandr/GliderThrow_Meter/docs/software-design/index.rst

 The http-server task
 --------------------
+A web server is a software component that listens for incoming HTTP requests from web browsers.
+Upon receiving a request, the web server sends a response.
+This may be the return of an HTML document to be displayed in a browser or data that forms a response to a service call.
+An HTTP request can also include data to be sent to the ESP32 for processing.
+There are many implementations of Web servers that can run in an ESP32 environment.

+The Espressif (ESP-IDF) framework provides an API for implementing a lightweight Web server on ESP32.

+The HTTP Server component of Espressif (ESP-IDF) allows you to run a lightweight web server on ESP32.
+The two basic API calls are:

+ * httpd_start(): creates an HTTP server instance, allocates resources to it based on the specified configuration, and generates a handle to the server instance.
+The server will have a listening socket (TCP) for HTTP traffic.
+The task priority and stack size are configurable when creating the server instance by passing the httpd_config_t structure to httpd_start().
+TCP traffic is parsed as HTTP requests and, depending on the requested URI, registered handlers will be called to return HTTP response packets.

+ * httpd_stop(): stops the server with the provided handle and releases the associated resources.
+This is a blocking function that first signals a stop to the server task, and then waits for the task to finish.
+Upon termination, the task closes all open connections, deletes registered URI handlers, and resets all session context data to empty.

+To process HTTP requests sent to the server, you will need to register URI handlers with :

+ * httpd_register_uri_handler(): registers a URI handler by passing an httpd_uri_t structure object that has members including the IR name, method type (e.g. HTTPD_GET / HTTPD_POST / HTTPD_PUT etc ...), a function pointer of type esp_err_t * handler (httpd_req_t * req) and user_ctx pointer to the context data.

 The http-server task starts by launching a DHCP server, then initializes the board in AP mode by associating the SSID defined in the esp_map.h file.

 The address 198.168.1.1 is assigned to the Wifi AP as defined when the DHCP server is launched.